wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 ```

-### review new data in the wis2box-api
+### Review new data in the wis2box API

 Browse through the new items available in the collections on your API on `http://<your-host>/oapi/collections`.

 !!! question "Explore data notifications"
     Access a single item in 'Data notifications' and find how you can access your data the data in BUFR format.

-!!! question "View data in json format"
+!!! question "View data in GeoJSON format"
     Access a single item in 'Surface weather observations from Malawi' and find how you can access the data in GeoJSON format.

-### review new data in the Grafana dashboard
+### Review new data in the Grafana dashboard

 Check your wis2box workflow monitoring on `http://<your-host>:3000` (powered by the **grafana** container).
 You should see the following: